-Room Correction only works under 5.1 or 7.1 speaker mode.
+Room Correction only works under 5.1 speaker mode.

-Room Correction menu without an error message.
-All speakers will initially show semitransparently.
+you open the "Room Correction" tab in Quadraphonic or Stereo mode.
+If 5.1 is installed and setup in the "Speaker Configuration" page, you will see the full Room Correction menu without an error message.
+All speakers will initially show semi-transparently.
 To edit this menu, check the box for "Enable Room Correction" at the bottom-center.